 Here, n can take integer numbers, is the wavelength of the molecule, d is the period of the grating, and is the diffraction angle.

-In this picture we get a number of individual diffraction orders, one for each value of n.
-The diffraction orders are evenly spaced and depend of the period of the grating, the distance to the detector and the wavelength.
+In this picture, we get a number of individual diffraction orders, one for each value of n.
+The diffraction orders are evenly spaced and depend on the period of the grating, the distance to the detector, and the wavelength.
 As we will see, the last point is of particular importance.

 The video shows how molecules reach the detector in an actual experiment.
 The organic dye molecules phthalocyanine is diffracted at a nanomechanical grating and each of them corresponds to a red glowing point as it emits light.
 As more and more molecules are accumulated, the distinct diffraction orders becomes clearly visible – the zeroth diffraction order in the middle, the + and – first orders next to it, and to on.